george-mcintyre/pvxs/documentation/spvaqstartstd.rst

 .. _spva_qs_std_server:

-|4| Add a Secure EPICS Server Agent - SoftIOC
+|4| Add a Secure PVAccess Server Agent - SoftIOC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - add user and when prompted use "SOFTIOC Server" as Full Name